+21.6.4 Grade each week's assignments as they are submitted and by Thursday of the week.
 Grade sequential assignments in order.
 For example, if an assigned task requires feedback before students can proceed to the next step.
 Feedback should enable students to see strengths and areas for development.
 Based on feedback students can identify the next steps to improve.
 As you plan your own week, one suggestion is to include a few blocks of time in the week to devote to grading and returning work.

-24.5 Instructor Absence
+21.6.5 Instructor Absence

-If you will be away from the course in cases of personal emergency, please notify students, Student Success, and the Director of Online Education (Jacob.kaufman@centralchristian.edu) as soon as possible so that arrangements are made to cover your class.
+If you will be away from the course in cases of personal emergency, please notify students, Student Success, and the Academic Office as soon as possible so that arrangements are made to cover your class.